|Established||4 Witchrite 1454|

 |Status||killed in action|

 Dotmax was an early member of Black Banner.
 Like a young rabbit in the wild, he succumbed to death early in our adventurers.
 His mother was Mryleel, Priestess of Rioch Tetrax.
 She disappeared after his birth.
-It is said that she formed a pact with a demon and sacrificed her soul in exchange for mystical secrets.
+It is said she made a pact with the demons, sacrificed her soul in exchange for the dark arts.
 Mryleel was last seen in Ghar-Lakh.
 The father of Dotmax is Dvr'jiss Jagg.

 Other family members: